Best Budget Laptops for Working from Home

 HP Pavilion 15.6-inch Intel Pentium Silver N5000 4GB 128GB SSD Windows 10 Laptop

-At under $200, the HP Pavilion 15 with the Pentium Silver N5000 is one of the cheapest Windows laptops you’ll find that’s still usable for daily work.
-It comes with 4GB of RAM, a 128GB SSD, and a 15.6-inch display.
-You also get 3 USB ports, HDMI, an ethernet port, and a card reader, which is a solid port selection at this price.
+At under $200, the HP Pavilion 15 with the Pentium Silver N5000 is one of the cheapest Windows laptops that’s still usable for daily work.
+It comes with 4GB of DDR4 RAM, a 128GB SSD, and a 15.6-inch HD display.
+The port selection is solid for this price: 3 USB ports, HDMI, an ethernet port, and a card reader.
+That ethernet port is a standout feature, since most budget laptops in 2026 skip it entirely.

-The downside?
-The Pentium Silver processor.
-It handles email, documents, and light browsing fine.
-But throw a Zoom call on top of a Google Sheet and a few browser tabs, and you’ll feel the lag.
-The display is also only HD (1366×768), not Full HD, so text looks a bit soft.
-For the price though, it’s hard to complain.
-If your WFH work is mostly email and document editing, this will get the job done.
+The Intel Pentium Silver N5000 is a quad-core chip running at 1.1GHz base with boost up to 2.7GHz.
+It handles email, documents, and light browsing without issue.
+But stacking a Zoom call on top of a Google Sheet and a few browser tabs will expose its limits.
+The display is also HD-only (1366×768), not Full HD, so text looks a bit soft during long reading sessions.

 Lenovo IdeaPad 3 (AMD Ryzen 3)